LazyUPI combines the best of Buy-Now-Pay-Later with UPI | Business

 LazyUPI combines the best of Buy-Now-Pay-Later with UPI

 At the moment, this feature is available for select LazyPay users, with plans of rolling it out to a wider customer base soon.
 With no minimum purchase-value requirement and a repayment cycle of 15-days, the new LazyUPI is offering an introductory zero-fee service for the initial phase of the product launch to its active users.
-About PayU Credit India PayU India entered the alternate lending business in 2017 with LazyPay, its Buy-Now-Pay-Later offering to provide consumers with convenient checkout options.
-Buy-Now-Pay-Later provides small-ticket credit for purchases ranging from INR 500 to INR 9999.
-It emerged as one of the most popular payment methods across 300+ renowned merchants.
-Headquartered in Mumbai, PayU Credit India has disbursed about 20 billion loans to date by volume and has disbursed more than $280 million in consumer credit.
-PayU acquired a stake in PaySense in January 2020 to accelerate its vision for credit in India and leverage AI & ML to build a full-stack digital lending platform in India.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PRNewswire)

 - READ MORE ON: